QloudNetwork/qloud-integrations/qloud-express/README.md

 This option is set to `false` by default to support applications with optional authentication (see [authentication modes](https://docs.qloud.network/configuration/authentication-mode)).

+If your application uses [mandatory authentication](https://docs.qloud.network/configuration/authentication-mode), we recommend to set `credentialsRequired` to `true`, the integration itself will then also reject unauthenticated requests if they bypass the Proxy.

 ## Minimal Example